Ploenypp/bioinformatics-uni-project/README.md

 Files outside these folders are my rewritten works.
 Code taken from the original professor-provided files will be indicated in the files.

+`functions` : contains functions used to process and analyze data as well as JupyterNotebooks with demonstrations of these functions

+### Walkthrough
+1. `p1_Identify_Motifs_ipynb` : Identifying Biologically Significant Motifs

 *currently working on* : `search_algorithms.py`
 - possibly having to fix the median string algorithm